Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-My notes on Computational Physics including fundamental classical physics and quantum physics with the applications by Python Language.
+My notes on Computational Physics including both classical physics and quantum physics.
+The Applications are made by Python Language.
-This is a long-term plan I want to do.
+This is a long-term plan.

 ## How to use